fechan/fechan.github.io/adiugoskr/verbs.md

 layout: adiugoskr
 ---
 ## TAM
 Adiugoskr verbs have clitics marking tense and mood.
-These clitics come before verbs or, if the clause contains a serial verb complex, before the verb complex.
+These clitics come before verbs or, if the clause contains a verb complex, before the verb complex.
 The mood clitic always comes before the tense clitic.

-Aspect is not marked with clitics, but instead with serial verbs.
+Aspect is not marked with clitics, but instead with auxiliary verbs.

 ### Tense
 The default, unmarked tense is non-past, and clitic **iu=** marks past tense.